-“Buying a franchise?
+“Buying into a franchise?
 Before you get into it, know how you are going to get out of it!”

 If you are getting into a retail situation in a shopping centre then be very careful.
 Some franchisees I've talked to are working 7 days a week and the only people making any money are the shopping centre owners and the franchisors.

-Thinking of getting in to or out of a franchise then BOOK A CHAT with me.
+Thinking of getting into or out of a franchise then BOOK A CHAT with me.

 When you get into a franchise – new or established;

 (2) There is no guarantee that your agreement will be renewed at the end of the ‘term’ or that you will be able to sell the business.
 READ THE AGREEMENT AND GET LEGAL ADVICE!
 Know what will happen at the end of the ‘term’ and what your options will be.
-Contact me if you need a good lawyer!
+Contact me if you need a referral to a good lawyer!

 (3) No matter how well you build the business over the ‘term’ the client base (goodwill) belongs to the franchisor.

 So, I always say “Do your due diligence REALLY WELL and find out how are you going to get out of it before you get into it.”

 As I said above, there are some very good franchise operations in Australia.
 We have such a strict Code of Conduct for both parties in a franchise, there is no excuse for a prospective franchisee NOT having their eyes open before they sign up.

 Always speak to existing franchisees before you complete the contract.
 Find out how they are going, and if possible talk to franchisees who have left the franchise.
 Under the Act the franchisor must provide details in their disclosure document for you to do this.